Brprb08/orbital-control-simulator/NBODY_PHYSICS_RK4.md

 Most basic physics simulations use **Euler integration**, but Euler’s method accumulates errors over time, leading to **instability in orbital paths**.
 RK4 (Runge-Kutta 4th Order) is a **higher-order numerical method** that significantly improves accuracy.

 ### Why RK4 Instead of a Symplectic Integrator?
 Symplectic integrators like Leapfrog or Verlet are great for **long-term orbital simulations** (years or centuries) because they naturally conserve **energy and angular momentum**, keeping orbits stable over time.
-But this sim isn’t about running orbits for centuries—it’s built for **short-duration maneuvering** and **visualizing trajectories over days or months**, where **local accuracy matters more than long-term conservation**.
+But this sim isn’t about running orbits for centuries, it’s built for **short-duration maneuvering** and **visualizing trajectories over days or months**, where **local accuracy matters more than long-term conservation**.

 RK4 gives **higher accuracy per step** than symplectic methods, making it the better choice for:
 - **Precise maneuvering** during burns and trajectory tweaks.